Higgs Production in Neutralino Decays in the MSSM - The LHC and a Future e+e- Collider: Neutralino decays to : pMSSM to CMSSM comparison

-This is due to the peculiar nature of the CMSSM, which has large $\mu$ values, with $|\mu| \gg M_2$ making the neutralinos to be gaugino--like, as observed above.
-The general prevalence of the $\tilde{\chi}^0_2 \to h \tilde{\chi}^0_1$ decay, observed in the CMSSM before the $\Omega_{\chi} h^2$ constraint, cannot be generalised to the MSSM.
-But in turn the greater flexibility of the pMSSM allows to reconcile the relic density constraint to large coupling of the $h$ to the neutralinos (see Figure~\ref{fig:BRN2HOh2}).
 For comparison, in the pMSSM the decay into $\tilde{\chi}^0_1 h$ is dominant in only 10\% of the accepted points before the relic density constraint.
-But now 28\% of these fulfil also the loose relic density constrain of $10^{-4} < \Omega_{\chi} h^2 < 0.155$ and still 2.2\% make also the tighter requirement of $0.068 < \Omega_{\chi} h^2 < 0.155$.
-It is therefore important to reconsider the apparent dominance of the $\tilde{\chi}^0_2 \to \tilde{\chi}^0_1 h$ decay in the CMSSM, when examining the SUSY phenomenology in the context of more general models, or even in the CMSSM itself after imposing the dark matter relic density constraint.
+But now 28\% of these fulfil also the loose relic density constraint of $10^{-4} < \Omega_{\chi} h^2 < 0.163$ and still 2.2\% make also the tighter requirement of $0.076 < \Omega_{\chi} h^2 < 0.163$.
+These points are almost all in the so-called ``$A^0$ annihilation funnel'', where neutralinos in the early universe annihilate through the $A^0$ pole to acquire a relic density in agreement with the CMB data~\cite{Griest:1990kh,Ellis:2001msa}.
+It is therefore important to reconsider the apparent dominance of the $\tilde{\chi}^0_2 \to h \tilde{\chi}^0_1$ decay in the CMSSM, when examining the SUSY phenomenology in the context of more general models, or even in the CMSSM itself after imposing the dark matter relic density constraint.
 Still, the process of $h$ production in neutralino decays is of crucial importance in specific regions of the parameter space, which are largely complementary to those yielding decays into sleptons or $Z$ bosons, probed by the multi-lepton analyses at the LHC.